veres-one/docs.veres.one/docs/sectors.md

 ## Social

-Social apps including decentralized social networks, peer to peer messaging, and sharing economy apps can benefit from using Veres One.
-It enables maximum user centricity and data portability.
+Social apps such as decentralized social networks, peer to peer messaging, and sharing economy apps can benefit from using Veres One.
+By enabling maximum user centricity and data portability open garden platforms can be achieved.